 Our vision is to make the Debt Office a role model in Sweden as well as internationally.

-Deficit for Swedish central government in June 2025
+Surplus for Swedish central government in September 2025

-Swedish central government payments resulted in a deficit of SEK 81.7 billion in June.
-The Debt Office’s forecast was a deficit of SEK 49.2 billion.
-The difference is mainly due to higher net lending...
+Swedish central government payments resulted in a surplus of SEK 2.1 billion in September.
+The Debt Office’s forecast was a surplus of SEK 3.1 billion.